SnowConvert: Function References for Teradata¶

 SEARCHNAME

-The name key to search in the pairs.
+The name to search for within the key-value pairs.

 Returns¶